 - Mitigate risks throughout the vendor lifecycle

-3 Lines of Defense in Vendor Management
+The Stages of Vendor Management

 When an organization doesn’t have a separate third-party risk management function, vendor management often takes responsibility for the whole end-to-end process.
 Following the stages of vendor management is a reliable and effective practice and ensures consistency when managing vendor relationships.

 Here are the stages:

 - Scoping is essential in getting the best of your third-party risk management resources.
 During scoping, business requirements are established, and the need to outsource the activity is confirmed.
 From there, prospective vendors are identified, and a plan to manage the vendor relationship is established.